Get insider access

 VA

 The TV uses a BGR (Blue-Green-Red) subpixel layout instead of the traditional RGB layout.
-It doesn't cause any issues for video content, but if you plan to use this TV as a PC monitor, non-RGB subpixel layouts impact text clarity, and text looks slightly blurry.
-You can read about it here.
+It doesn't cause any issues for video content, but if you plan to use it as a PC monitor, non-RGB subpixel layouts impact text clarity, and text looks slightly blurry.

 Motion